Paula Vennells: Post Office scandal

 In March 2020, Vennells resigned her position as a non-executive board member at the Cabinet Office.
 The Care Quality Commission (CQC) discussed concerns about Vennells's continuing role in the NHS on 8 July 2020.
 On 3 December 2020, it was announced that Vennells would step down as chair of the Imperial College Healthcare NHS Trust, a position for which she was paid £50,000 a year, in April 2021, for personal reasons.

 In a BBC Panorama programme screened on 8 June 2020, reporter Nick Wallis is seen phoning Vennells, who terminates the call rather than answer his questions.
 Wallis says "this is one of the biggest frustrations of covering this story ... the consistent refusal of the chief executive and the people at the top to answer serious questions about what has been happening".

 In June 2020, the Criminal Cases Review Commission sent 47 cases, in which subpostmasters had been prosecuted, to the Court of Appeal, as potential miscarriages of justice.
 During the case, the Post Office's conduct under Vennells's leadership was described as an instance of "appalling and shameful behaviour".
 In April 2021, 39 former postmasters had their convictions quashed, and another 22 cases were still being investigated by the Criminal Cases Review Commission.
-A few days later, Vennells agreed to step back from her duties as an associate minister.
-The Bishop of St Albans, himself the son of a retired subpostmaster, said that it was "right" that Vennells did so.
 She apologised, saying "I am truly sorry for the suffering caused to the 39 subpostmasters as a result of their convictions which were overturned last week".

 On the same day, she resigned her non-executive directorships at UK supermarket chain Morrisons and furnishings group Dunelm.
 She also resigned as a governor of Bedford School, a position she had held since 2014.
-In May 2021, she left the Church of England's Ethical Investment Advisory Group on which she had previously served.

 Vennells was portrayed by Lia Williams in a four-part television drama series, Mr Bates vs The Post Office, broadcast on ITV in January 2024 and released in its entirety on ITVX.